sethreidnz/react-introduction-tutorial/05-Component-Props.md

 **Using a pure function taking props as an argument **

 ```
-// without using the es6 paramter deconstructor syntax
+// without using the es6 parameter deconstructor syntax
 const MyComponent = (props) => (
     <div>
         {props.myProp}